h-t-lin/Dicom_Reader/README.md

 Convert dicom to nifti.<br>
 Implement on Python.<br>
 Package requirements: pydicom=2.4.3, pandas<br>
-Software requirements: MRIcroGL, You can download it from this website: https://www.nitrc.org/projects/mricrogl
+Software requirements: MRIcroGL, you can download it from this website: https://www.nitrc.org/projects/mricrogl

 <br>